interTwin-eu/DT-Virgo-dags/Final_Release/README.md

 </p>

 Figure 2 shows the System Context diagram of the DT for the veto and denoising pipeline.
-Two main subsystems characterise the DT architecture: the Training DT subsystem and the Inference DT subsystem.
+Two main subsystems characterise the DT architecture: the **Training DT subsystem** and the **Inference DT subsystem**.
 The Training DT subsystem is responsible for the periodical re-training of the DT model on a buffered subsample of the most recent Virgo data.
 The DT model needs to be updated to reflect the current status of the interferometer, so continuous retraining of the GenNN needs to be carried out. tThe Inference DT subsystem is responsible for the low-latency vetoing and denoising of the detector’s datastream.
 All modules within both subsystems are implemented as itwinai plugins.
 Itwinai offers several key features that are beneficial to the DT, including distributed training capabilities, a robust logging and model catalog system, enhanced code reusability, and a user-friendly configuration interface for pipelines.

 <p align="center">